Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/Lessons/05-Testing-Mocha-Chai/README.md

 ## In Class Activity II - TDD Practice (70 Minutes)

-Use the [in-class-tdd](Lessons/in-class-tdd/README.md) project in this repo as a starting point.
-I recommend [forking this starter repo directly](https://github.com/droxey/tdd-bdd-challenge) to best keep track of your changes.
+Clone the [starter repo](https://github.com/droxey/tdd-bdd-challenge) for this activity and open the code in your preferred code editor.

-Feel free to work with a partner.
+Your instructor will walk you through writing the first test.

+Then, work with a partner to finish the rest.
 The goal is to make each test pass!

-### Level 1 Challenges
+### Level 1 Challenges (25 Minutes)

 #### Overview